dnlflores/poke-up/README.md

-# Flask React Project
+# PokéUp

-This is the starter for the Flask React project.
+This is a clone of the popular application OfferUp.

 ## Getting started